sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

 5. If you have created the unit tests, run them in PyCharm.
 Confirm that they now pass.

 **Evidencing:**

-After you have merged your branch to main, push to your remote with the s10 tag.
-Add a screenshot of the GitHub repository after pushing the tag, showing the CarPark class with the new methods:
+<mark>After you have merged your branch to main, push to your remote with the s10 tag.
+Add a screenshot of the GitHub repository after pushing the tag, showing the CarPark class with the new methods:</mark>

 ```markdown
 ![Added methods to the car park class](images/methods-to-car-park.png)